Frequently Asked Questions

 - Fourth Offense - Saturday detention and fee of $20.00.
 Students may be asked to change clothing.

 - Five or more - Meeting with Student, Parents and Administration to address behavior and develop plan.
 Students may be asked to change clothing.

 The Cotter Residence Center staff will provide students with transportation to and from the LaCrosse, WI (LSE) and Rochester, MN (RST) airports only.
 Students should make every effort to schedule travel through these airports.

 The Minneapolis /St. Paul International airport (MSP) is located three hours north of Winona.
-One option is to travel with the Go Carefree Shuttle, www.gocarefreeshuttle.com.
-The cost for a one way ticket from the Minneapolis airport is about $45.00.
-The departure times may vary, but they typically are scheduled to depart from Winona to Minneapolis at 6:30 a.m. and 9:15 a.m. and 3:15 pm from the Minneapolis airport to Winona.
-The reservation number is +1.888.781.5181 and email is email@example.com.
+One option is to travel with the Groome Transportation.
+Please call 1.800.280.9270 for more information.
+The cost for a one way ticket from the Minneapolis airport is about $50.00.
+The departure times may vary, but there are typically six (6) scheduled routes per day.

 Cotter observes standard American national holidays and a variety of scheduled days off and early dismissal days throughout the school year.
 These dates are listed in the yearly academic calendar below.
 Emergency closings are announced on local media stations and posted on the Cotter website.
 The Cotter Residence Center is closed during the two-three week holiday break in December.
 The Cotter Residence Center is open all other days throughout the academic year including Thanksgiving and spring break.
 Special activities and school sponsored trips are planned for the students during these times or students are welcome to travel home or to visit family and friends.